v6d-io/v6d/docs/index.rst

       :text: FAQ
       :classes: btn-block stretched-link
    ^^^^^^^^^^^^
-   Frequently asked questions and discussion during adopting vineyard.
+   Frequently asked questions and discussions during the adoption of Vineyard.

-Vineyard is a `CNCF sandbox project`_ and indeed made successful by its community.
+Vineyard is a `CNCF sandbox project`_ and is made successful by its community.
 .. image:: https://v6d.io/_static/cncf-color.svg
    :width: 400
    :alt: Vineyard is a CNCF sandbox project